OHXTO/Personalized-Chatbots-Companies-and-Languages/README.md

+## Status
+🚧 Work in progress.
+This repository currently contains starter scaffolding only and is not a finished project yet.

 # AI Academy Website - Anote Template

 This is a full-stack application template for building AI Academy-style platforms using React frontend and Flask backend.